gotemapak/automate_update_resume_hh/README_EN.md

 ## ❓ Frequently Asked Questions

 ### Q: How often is the resume updated?
 A: By default, every 4 hours via GitHub Actions.
 This matches HH.ru's free tier limitation - on a free account, you can only update your resume once every 4 hours.
 If you try to update it more frequently, HH.ru will return an error.
+The system checks for update eligibility every 30 minutes and triggers the process only if at least 4 hours and 1 minute have passed since the last successful update.

 ### Q: Do I need to update tokens?
 A: The `refresh_token` is valid for 30 days.
 The script will automatically notify you when tokens need to be updated.
 It's advisable to update `HH_ACCESS_TOKEN` once a week.